Chief, the Anatolian Shepherd Dog Diary: My 6,000‑Year Résumé

 by: Denise N. Fyffe

-So, I am an Anatolian Shepherd Dog.
-I am an ancient livestock guardian breed from Turkey, with a history spanning over 6,000 years.
+I’m an Anatolian Shepherd Dog; an ancient guardian breed from Turkey with a history that stretches back over 6,000 years.
+Yeah, you heard that right.
+Six millennia of loyalty, muscle, and instinct.

 Origins in Anatolia